 What kinds of symptoms are likely to occur?
 When is their onset and how long will they last?
 Is there a risk of a relapse?
-What can you do to make it easier?
-Here are the most common experienced MDMA withdrawal symptoms and answers to the above questions.
+What to do to make it easier?
+Here are the most commonly experienced MDMA withdrawal symptoms and answers to the above questions.

 But the good news is that Ecstasy is considered to be less addictive and the withdrawal phase easier to handle than for other harder drugs (ex. cocaine) however this is not an indication of safety.

 - Every subsequent dosage needs to be stronger to achieve similar effects to the previous one.

-- The ‘come-down’ phase is also more and more painful
+- The comedown phase is also longer and more painful

 Some effects begin immediately after the drug becomes inactive.
 Some will last several days, others weeks.
 Both physical and psychological effects will come into force at some point in the withdrawal process.
-The physical symptoms will vary from case to case but should not be very draining, but be prepared for mental challenges.
+The physical symptoms will vary from case to case but should not be very draining, however users must be prepared for mental challenges.

-Hang in there: the first week will be the toughest, but all symptoms gradually fade.
+Be persistent: the first week will be the most challenging, but all symptoms gradually fade.

-Unpleasant ‘come-down’ effects happen every time after an addictive substance use.
-What makes this phase especially challenging, is that it directly followed the “high” phase.
-The person perceives a considerable contrast between pleasant and unpleasant experiences.
+Unpleasant comedown effects happen every time after addictive substance use.
+What makes this phase especially challenging, is that it directly followed the “high” stage.
+The user perceives a considerable contrast between pleasant and unpleasant experiences.
 Many symptoms are psychological at this point:

 - The person is confused and has trouble to distinguish reality from fantasy

 - That can sometimes manifest in paranoia or other psychotic delusions.
-Visiting an inpatient clinic might be a good idea if you experience them.
-They are well-equipped to make sure you are safe, and your recovery goes well.
+Visiting an inpatient clinic might be a good idea if one experiences them.
+They are well-equipped to make sure on is safe, and recovery goes well.

 - Out-of-body perceptions can sometimes occur: the feeling of floating around one’s body

-- Panic attacks can occasionally happen because of sudden change from pleasure to pain
+- Panic attacks can occasionally happen because of the sudden change from pleasure to pain

 - Insomnia is the result of disrupting brain networks involved in the sleep and wake cycle